apache/spark/docs/spark-standalone.md

 Spark offers a web-based user interface in the standalone mode.
 The master and each worker has its own WebUI that shows cluster and job statistics.
 By default you can access the WebUI for the master at port 8080.
 The port can be changed either in the configuration file or via command-line options.

-Detailed log output for the jobs is by default written to the `work/` by default.
+Detailed log output for the jobs is written to the `work` drectory by default.

 ## Running on a Cluster

 In order to run a Spark standalone cluster there are two main points of configuration, the `conf/spark-env.sh` file (described above), and the `conf/slaves` file. the `conf/spark-env.sh` file lets you specify global settings for the master and slave instances, such as memory, or port numbers to bind to.
 We are assuming that all your machines share the same configuration parameters.

-The `conf/slaves` file contains a list of all machines where you would like to start a Spark slave (worker) instance when using then scripts below.
+The `conf/slaves` file contains a list of all machines where you would like to start a Spark slave (worker) instance when using the scripts below.
 The master machine must be able to access each of the slave machines via ssh.
 For testing purposes, you can have a single `localhost` entry in the slaves file.

 In order to make starting master and slave instances easier, we have provided Hadoop-style shell scripts.
 The scripts can be found in the `bin` directory.
 A quick overview: